kube-logging/kube-logging.github.io/docs/quickstarts/sumologic.md

 weight: 300
 ---

-This guide walk you through a simple Sumologic setup via Logging Operator.
+This guide walks you through a simple Sumologic setup using the Logging Operator.
-Sumnologic has Prometheus and logging capabilities as well.
-Now we only focus logging part.
+Sumologic has Prometheus and logging capabilities as well.
+Now we only focus on the logging part.

 ## Configuration

 There are 3 crucial plugins needed for a proper Sumologic setup.

 1. Kubernetes metadata enhancer
 2. Sumologic filter
-3. Sumologic outout
+3. Sumologic output

 Let's setup the logging first.

 ### GlobalFilters

-The first thing we need to ensure is that the `EnhanceK8s` filter is present in the Logging spec `globalFilters` section.
+The first thing we need to ensure is that the `EnhanceK8s` filter is present in the `globalFilters` section of the Logging spec.
-This will ensure to add additional data to the log lines (like deployment and service names).
+This adds additional data to the log lines (like deployment and service names).

 ```bash
 kubectl apply -f - <<"EOF"